General Rules of Curling

 - If four players are present, spares must throw either lead rocks (rocks 1 and 2) or second rocks (rocks 3 and 4).
 If three players are present, spares must throw rocks 1, 2 and 3.

 - Spares may act in the skip or vice-skip role.

-- In the spirit of fair play, please use spares that are appropriate to your team and division’s skill level.
+- In the spirit of fair play, please use spares that are appropriate to your team and group’s skill level.